bdurrow/cmdlnprint/docker/README.md

 Your file should now be in cmdlnprint_shared/output/

-Note that firefox will *NOT* be able to write to /home/firefox/shared inside the container because of [this known issue (https://github.com/docker/docker/issues/3124)].
+Note that firefox will *NOT* be able to write to /home/firefox/shared inside the container because of [this known issue](https://github.com/docker/docker/issues/3124).